Molly Meldrum: After Countdown

 A televised roast, in 2003, for the openly gay Meldrum, Molly: Toasted and Roasted, was characterised by the recipient as a "gay bashing" due to its excessive homophobic slurs.
 Footy Show star Sam Newman received boos from the audience during his speech.
 Meldrum became a judge on 2004's Popstars Live, a reality talent quest program on Channel Seven, alongside fellow judges, Christine Anu and John Paul Young.

 Meldrum's trademark cowboy hat headwear, enthusiasm for popular music, and sometimes incoherent interviewing style remain well known.
 By visiting Egypt over 30 times since 1969, he has become an amateur Egyptologist and collector.
-That his extensive general knowledge extended beyond popular music was less well known until, as a contestant on a celebrity edition Who Wants to Be a Millionaire?, he won $500,000 for a charity, which was the equal biggest win on the Australian version of the program until October 2005), by using his phone a friend to ring Red Symons of Skyhooks fame.
-He appeared on the fourth series of the Australian version of Dancing with the Stars in 2006, where he dressed as a pharaoh to dance to "Walk Like an Egyptian" by The Bangles: he was voted off after the first round.
+That his extensive general knowledge extended beyond popular music was less well known until, as a contestant on a celebrity edition Who Wants to Be a Millionaire?, he won $500,000 for a charity, which was the equal-biggest win on the Australian version of the program until October 2005), by using his phone a friend to ring Red Symons of Skyhooks fame (who also performed well on the show when he was in the hot seat, also reaching the $500,000 mark but failing the question).
+Meldrum appeared on the fourth season of the Australian version of Dancing with the Stars in 2006, where he dressed as a pharaoh to dance to "Walk Like an Egyptian" by The Bangles; he was voted off after the first round.
 He was also on an episode of Deal or No Deal (Dancing with the Deals) on 13 February 2006.

 In September 2006, Meldrum's interview with Prince Charles on Countdown was listed at No. 41 in TV Week's "Top 50 most memorable moments on Australian television" list.
-He made cameo appearances in Remembering Nigel (2007) and Ricky! the movie (2010).
-Meldrum is listed as co-author of Jenkin's 2007 book, Molly Meldrum presents 50 years of rock in Australia, where he provided comments on various Australian rock acts from 1958 to 2007.
+He made cameo appearances in Remembering Nigel (2007) and Ricky!
+The Movie (2010).
+Meldrum is listed as co-author of Jeff Jenkins' 2007 book, Molly Meldrum Presents 50 Years of Rock in Australia, where he provided comments on various Australian rock acts from 1958 to 2007.
 During September and October 2009, Meldrum appeared in Hey Hey Its Saturday reunion specials on the Nine Network despite working for the rival Seven Network.